ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 endif
 ```

-That's quite a lot of text, but it is copied almost directly from [the GitHub README](https://github.com/prabirshrestha/vim-lsp), but it should give a nice idea of what the LSP is capable of and make things pretty intuitive.
+That's quite a lot of text, but it is copied almost directly from [the GitHub README](https://github.com/prabirshrestha/vim-lsp).
+This configuration should give you a nice idea of what the LSP is capable of and make things pretty intuitive.
+Not every language server will have the entire Language Server Protocol defined.
+So don't expect every `vim-lsp` command to work for every language server.

+### Install a Language Server

-Now, open a Python file, and you should see this text on the bottom of you gVim window:
+Open a Python file, and you should see this text on the bottom of you gVim window:

 ```
 Please do: LspInstallServer to enable Language Server pyright-langserver